exeAnon/Team-Fortress-2/README.md

-# TF2 CFGs & Mods
+#Team Fortress 2

-Mostly a backup of my configs, but people have asked for my configs as well, so here they are.
+Mostly a backup of my configs, but people have asked for them in the past.
+Also includes custom installs / population files for MVM.